Wed 5 Mar 2025

 Stay abreast of advancements in POCT

-This unique event will enable you to meet industry providers and learn how to strike the balance between pushing forward into the next phase whilst improving on existing processes.
-Benefit from:
+This unique event also enabled the delegates to meet industry providers and learn how to strike the balance between pushing forward into the next phase whilst improving on existing processes.
+Further benefits included:

 • Building networks: gain access to POCT professionals and thought leaders to be a part of a wider community of peers for support, advice and guidance